CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 ### Solution {#solution-5}

-The issue is being investigated and planned to be fixed in a future ProcessForce version.
+The issue is being investigated and planned to be fixed in a future CompuTec ProcessForce version.

 ## Database Test Before Upgrade results with the following error: Undefined Table and Fields (@CT_PF_MOR5_OLD, @CT_PF_AMOR5_OLD)

 ### Prerequisite

-ProcessForce version equal to or later than 10.0 RL11.
+CompuTec ProcessForce version equal to or later than 10.0 RL11.

 ### Scenario